KensoDev/bashir/README.md

 Configuration in Bashir is a YAML file and it has multiple sections

+`debug`

+Debug prints more useful information.
+For example: It will print out the full command that it's running and more.

 `slack`

 Slack configures the webhook URL that the command will be reported to.
 The defaults for reporting a command is to say `:pushpin: starting {command name} cc/ @{report_to}, @{report_to}`.